William O'Connor (darts player)

-William James O'Connor (born 15 July 1986) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
-A professional since 2011, he has participated in eight PDC World Championships and reached his first PDC major semi-final at the 2022 UK Open.
+William O'Connor (born 15 July 1986) is an Irish professional darts player who competes in Professional Darts Corporation (PDC) events.
+Nicknamed "the Magpie", O'Connor has been a professional since 2011.
+He has participated in nine PDC World Championships and reached his first PDC major semi-final at the 2022 UK Open.
 O'Connor won his first PDC ranking title at Players Championship 13 on the 2019 PDC Pro Tour.
 He has finished as the runner-up in two PDC European Tour events.

-O'Connor has represented Ireland at the PDC World Cup of Darts.
-He reached the final at the 2019 edition, alongside Steve Lennon.
+O'Connor has represented Ireland at the PDC World Cup of Darts in every year it has been held, reaching the final at the 2019 edition alongside Steve Lennon.